webtaken/personal-blog/src/pages/blog-posts/hugging-face-low-cost-models.md

   ]
 ]
 ```

+:) That's cool we made our first call to Inference Endpoints.

 > Note: some models need to be loaded before sending any response so you could receive an initial error `model loading...`.